skellock/crappycli/README.md

 # crappycli 💩

-A crappy [`nim`](https://nim-lang.org) library for parsing command line arguments.
+A crappy [`nim`](https://nim-lang.org) package for parsing command line arguments.

+### Warning

-> I'm new at `nim` and am extracting this from one of my projects to get used to writing packages.
+I'm new at `nim` and am extracting this from one of my projects to get used to writing packages.

 # Installing

 `nimble install https://github.com/skellock/crappycli`

 Or, hey, just copy the `crappycli.nim` file and paste it into your project. 💃

 # Usage